leetakano/leetakano/README.md

-- 👋 Hi, I’m @leetakano
+- 👋 Hi, I’m Grace!
-- 👀 I’m interested in web design and development
+- 👀 I’m an aspiring software engineer!
-- 🌱 I’m currently learning HTML5 and CSS
+- 🌱 I’m currently learning CSS and JavaScript
 - 📫 How to reach me https://www.linkedin.com/in/ace-leetakano/

 <!---